MartinSobel/Covchart/README.md

 ## Do you want to help?
 #### Pull requests are welcome, here is a *to-do* list:
 **Tools:**
-- for create, rotate, delete, and copy
+- for create, rotate, delete, and copy (on canvas)
 - for share the creation
-- for add colors

-**Create sections:**
-- About modal
-- Instructions div (only key letters)

 **Fix:**
-- Fix that sometimes not loads/loads weird the countrys charts
+- Fix that sometimes not loads/loads weird the countrys charts (load data on scroll?)

 **Possibles in the future:**
 - Searchbox in aside for curves